Adequate tracking important

 The knee joint is the articulation between the upperleg (femur) and lower leg (tibia).
 The patella is the bone in front of the knee, The muscles in the front of the upperleg are called quadriceps muscles.
 They attach to the patella which in turn connects to the lower leg by the patellar tendon.
 The patella runs through a bony groove of the femur (trochlea) covered by cartilage when the knee flexes and extends.
 The patella also has a cartilage cover.
 The patella works as a lever due to the great forces placed on the muscles in knee flexion and extension.

 The causes are not fully understood.
 Slight maltracking of the patella through the trochlea frequently occurs with quadriceps disbalance, after knee injuries.
 Other causes are overweight, osteoarthritis, leg malalignement, trauma to the knee, posterior cruciate ligament injury or sports overuse.
 In adolescents, this is often related to periods of physical growth.
 This maltracking leads to pain of the patella and surrounding tissues.
+Patella partita (loose bone parts) of the patella is a rare cause for anterior knee pain.
+An X-ray can detect this patella anomaly.
 Sometimes, the specific cause for the anterior knee pain is not found.

 The following treatment can reduce the symptoms of anterior knee pain: 1) relative periods of rest and analgesic medication and/or 2) exercises.
 Often both treatments are combined.
 It is important to understand that the pain may be annoying but innocent.
 There is no damage to the knee in the long run.
 You are allowed to move your knee even if complaints occur.